mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]*

 But how do you keep doing?
-That is [excellent] practice.
-If you use too much enormous effort, you exhaust [yourself].
+That is excellent practice.
+If you use too much enormous effort, you exhaust yourself.
 If your attention slackens ... then certain signs of laxity appear.
 So, how can you keep the equilibrium in your life, physically and mentally?
 That's pretty hard, in the practice of [calligraphy](glossary#calligraphy).
 That is very important.

 ##### 1:23:27